 He looks to the seller, who says, "Name's Ripper."

 "I know who you are.
 You won the Hunger Games this year," Ripper says as she wipes down the grey table with a dirty rag.

-"What were you looking for?
+"What're you looking for?
 Anything in particular?"
 Ripper asks.

 "Anything strong, really strong," Haymitch replies, "price doesn't matter."
 His pockets are lined because of the Games.
 The only good thing that came out of it.

 Ripper nods quickly and her one arm reaches down and grabs a bottle of clear liquid.
 He watches as she pours it into a shot glass and pushes it to him.